Night-Stalkers/lm-scripts-manager/README.md

 ### Updating scripts from git:

-1. Run (from the ns-scripts-manager root directory):
+1. Run (from the lm-scripts-manager root directory):
 - To update **RELEASE** scripts:
 ```console
 $ make release